openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-menu.md

 >  - The APIs of this module are supported since API version 7.
 Updates will be marked with a superscript to indicate their earliest API version.
 >
 >  - **CustomBuilder** does not support the use of **bindMenu** and **bindContextMenu** methods.
 To display a multi-level menu, use the [\<Menu>](ts-basic-components-menu.md) component instead.
+>
+>  - The text in the context menu cannot be selected by long-pressing.

 ## Attributes